Search

 • Students should be able to deliver effective presentations in which they combine visual communication design with oral arguments and/or the written word.

-For students who major in other academic fields, additional major programs in Economics and in Economics and Statistics and two minor degree program in Economics and in Innovation, Economics, and Entrepreneurship are available.
-Information about these degrees can be found following the discussions about the major curricula.
+For students who major in other academic fields, additional major programs in Economics, Economics and Politics, and Economics and Statistics, and a minor degree program in Economics are available.

 B.A. in Economics